 - Lack of control over the availability of CEHRT

 In such cases, medical practices are asked to fill out the Hardship Exception Application by the end of this year.

 Reporting Flexibility in Improvement Activities (IA) Category

 The reporting requirements for the Improvement Activities are the same as the year before.
-There are no added or topped up criteria.
-However, for healthcare facilities operating in rural areas or health professional shortage areas that are unable to meet the criteria, are exempted from strict policies.
+There are no added or topped-up criteria.
+However, healthcare facilities operating in rural areas or health professional shortage areas that are unable to meet the criteria, are exempted from strict policies.